-At Australian Ethical, we apply a rigorous ethical screening process to all our investments.
+At Australian Ethical, we apply a rigorous ethical screening process to all our investments, including the banks.
 We actively seek out companies that positively impact the planet, people and animals.
 And on the flipside, we avoid investments that cause unnecessary harm.

 Assessing the finance sector against our Ethical Charter can be challenging.
-Big bank bashing is a national pastime, and with reason.
+Bank bashing is a national sport, with good reason.
 The banks do deserve criticism on many fronts, including for far-too-frequent incidents of irresponsible lending, unconscionable fees and poor financial advice.
 They also lend to high-emissions companies and projects that contribute to climate change.

 Can banks be good for society?

-In spite of these serious shortcomings, responsible and well-regulated banks can do good.
-They make loans to individuals to help them pursue their goals, and to fund commercial activity which meets individual and societal needs.
+Despite their shortcomings, responsible and well-regulated banks can do good.
+They make loans to individuals to help them pursue their goals, and they fund commercial activity which meets individual and societal needs.
 They help individuals and organisations save, invest and manage risk.
-Without them we’d be back to a barter system for the exchange of goods, services and capital (until bitcoin gets bedded down at least).
+Without them we’d be back to a barter system for the exchange of goods, services and capital.

-Australian Ethical invests in both small and large banks, provided they are assessed to be aligned with our Ethical Charter, of course.
+Australian Ethical invests in both small and large banks provided they are assessed to align with our charter.

 On the climate front, large banks are needed to support the massive shifts of capital needed to combat climate change.
-To limit warming to two degrees Celsius (2°C), more than US$1 trillion needs to be invested in clean energy every year through to 2050 (according to a 2014 report by the International Energy Agency).
+To limit warming to two degrees Celsius (2°C) as part of the Paris Climate Agreement, more than US$1 trillion needs to be invested in clean energy every year through to 2050 (according to a 2014 report by the International Energy Agency).
 Smaller Australian banks aren’t able to fund large-scale clean energy infrastructure.
 They just don’t have the capacity to make loans for big projects – whether climate friendly or not.
-Australian investment in clean energy totalled more than $4.29 billion in 2016.
-More than half of this was contributed by loans from the ‘big four’ Australian banks (with other contributors including major overseas banks and equity investors).
-NAB alone lent $1.3 billion to renewables in 2016, and Westpac ranked in the top five banks globally for syndicated lending to renewables.
+Investment in clean energy totalled more than $11 billion for large scale renewable projects underway in Australia in 2018, and NAB and Westpac are major funders of renewables.

-Of the big four banks, we currently invest in Westpac and NAB.
-We assess that these two banks are implementing their commitment to lend in line with the economic transition our society needs to limit warming to 2°C. This assessment can be a bit complicated because of the scale and diversity of lending by large banks.
+We currently assess that Westpac and NAB are implementing their commitment to lend in line with the economic transition our society needs to limit warming to 2°C. This assessment can be a bit complicated because of the scale and diversity of lending by large banks.

 We use a climate scorecard which assesses lending to:

 There are also ‘no go projects’.
-We do not, and will not, invest in any bank which lends to an Adani Carmichael coal mine.
-Internationally, we won’t invest in any bank which lends to a Keystone XL pipeline transporting oil from the tar sands of Canada.
+We do not, and will not, invest in any bank which lends to the Adani Carmichael coal mine.

-We also consider the banks’ support for government climate policy aligned with the 2°C transition – both directly and indirectly through participation in industry associations.
+We also consider the banks’ support for government climate policy aligned with the Paris Climate Agreement – both directly and indirectly through participation in industry associations.

 How we invest and protest for a better future